Suggested links

 Another plus is that, while uncomfortable, kratom withdrawals are not usually life-threatening, so detox and treatment can usually happen at an outpatient level.
 Outpatient treatment services mean you won’t need to stay at a treatment center during detox.

-However, you may decide that you want to seek additional coaching and addiction treatment after the detox phase to help you continue to abstain from kratom in the future.
+You may decide that you want to seek additional coaching and addiction treatment after the detox phase to help you continue to abstain from kratom in the future.

 Get Help for Kratom Addiction